Sitecorgi/drjoannepaul/content/contact.md

 ### Love History?

-Keep up to date with the latest news, books, events and more by signing up to the [newsletter here](https://dashboard.mailerlite.com/forms/221415/71694262742287785/share)
+Keep up to date with the latest news, books, events and more by signing up to the [newsletter.](https://dashboard.mailerlite.com/forms/221415/71694262742287785/share)

+Join the conversation over coffee at [BuymeaCoffee.com.](https://www.buymeacoffee.com/DrJoannePaul)

 - - -